- What are Significance Statements?

-A significance statement is not a summary or an abstract: instead, it provides additional context for why the work is relevant to science and society.
+Significance Statements are optional non-technically written explanations of why the research or development described in an AMS journal article is important.
+They should focus on why the work matters and provide additional context for why the work is relevant to science and society.
+They are written in such a way that educated laypersons can understand the subject without formal training in the atmospheric or related sciences.
+A significance statement is not a plain-language repeat of the abstract.
 Significance statements will be peer-reviewed and will appear after the abstract in the published paper.
 The statements must answer the following questions in 120 words or less, without jargon or technical wording:

 - What is the purpose of the work?

-- What follow-up science is suggested by these findings?
+- What follow-up science is suggested by these findings (optional)?